- What does the term “sexual misconduct” include?

 If the person has not shared any details about an incident of sexual misconduct, but asks if they can tell you something in confidence, be sure to let the person know your obligation to report as explained in Question 7 and above.
 Suggest that they instead consider talking to one of the Confidential Employees on your campus (found under the “Employee Resources” tab on the Indiana University Stop Sexual Violence website, http://stopsexualviolence.iu.edu/index.html.

-No. The investigation of reports of sexual misconduct and other responsibilities required to respond appropriately to these incidents, require significant and specific training.
+No. The investigation and response to reports of sexual misconduct require significant and specific training.
 Your job is not to investigate, determine if a crime has been committed or a University policy violated, or be a counselor.
 Those responsibilities are assigned to specific offices on campus and in the community:

 - The police will investigate complaints of a crime